lhaig/example/README.md

 # Example Nomad Levant Deployment
-This is an example levant Deployment that can be used as a base for creating other deployments.
+This is an example Levant Deployment that can be used as a base for creating other deployments.

 This is the standard `nomad init` specification that has been converted to a Levant style deployment.